 Sugar Trap 3: Losing Count

 Did you know there are up to 585 calories in a bakery cupcake?

-If that’s not scary enough, what’s really wild is how easy it is to lose count—not just of how many calories are in a treat, but how many times we indulge in a day.
+If that’s not scary enough, what’s really wild is how easy it is to lose count—not just of how many calories are in a treat, but how many total treats you’ve eaten.

-Most importantly, stay satisfied.
 Skip pointless breakfast foods in favor of healthy protein-filled meals and snacks (perhaps a meal replacement shake) because they’ll keep you full.
-Then, stuff them in your mouth as fast as you can before the treat fairies come ’round!
+Then, stuff them in your mouth as fast as you can before the treat fairies come around!